 There are a few studies which provide evidence for a dose-response relationship in this KER.
 An in vitro study demonstrated a concentration-response relationship, in which silica exposure induced increases in pro-inflammatory cytokines through scavenger receptors in cultured bone marrow-derived murine mast cells.
-Cells were exposed to 6.25, 12.5, 25 or 50 mg/cm2 SiO2 for 24 h.
-Scavenger receptor MSR2 expression increased over time at 50 mg/cm2 and in a concentration dependant relationship.
+Cells were exposed to 6.25, 12.5, 25 or 50 mg/cm Silica oxide (SiO2) for 24 h.
+Macrophage scavenger receptor (MSR2) expression increased over time at 50 mg/cm and in a concentration dependant relationship.
 Moreover, TNF-a, IL-13 and MCP-1 increased in a concentration-dependent manner (Brown et al., 2007).
 This provides indications that at higher concentrations of the stressor, the interaction with the lung resident cell membrane components (Event 1495) leads to an increased secretion of pro-inflammatory mediators (Event 1496).